 long-term usage for research purposes, and in such cases the data need not be

 destroyed.
+Those individuals requesting data can refer to the SIOFA standard operating procedure for data use and data requests (Annex L of MoP9 Report) available on the website.

-h) The identity of individual vessels will be hidden in finer-level data unless the
+g) The identity of individual vessels will be hidden in finer-level data unless the

 individual requesting this information can justify its necessity and the flag State that